-Similar to problem solving skills, a child can learn how to make decisions in pretend play.
-They have a choice of what they want, who they want and where they are going.
+Similar to problem-solving skills, a child can learn how to make decisions in pretend play.
+They have a choice of what they want, who they want, and where they are going.

 They need to figure out if this is the best option or not.
-This may be difficult for them at first but it helps teach them about consequences too which will help when making decision later on in life.
+This may be difficult for them at first but it helps teach them about consequences too which will help when making decisions later on in life.

 Role of parents in encouraging fantasy play in children